DenyseC/Security-Event-Analysis-Guide/README.md

    - Identify which systems are affected and their importance to business operations

 Type of Threat 🛡️
-   - Assess the nature of the threat e g malware ransomware DDoS attack
+   - Assess the nature of the threat ex. malware ransomware DDoS attack

 Potential for Data Compromise 🔓
    - Determine if sensitive data is at risk of being exposed or stolen